Chair: Timothy J. Cook

 This course deals with teaching in the secondary school.
 Attention is directed to the selection, organization, and presentation of meaningful materials, as well as assessment of learning.
 The course meets one of the requirements for secondary teacher certification in the disciplines.
 Observation of instructional practice in a school setting integral to the course.
 P: DC; P or CO: EDU 341, and EDU 342 or EDU 551.

 EDU 584.
-Differentiation of Instruction.
+Advanced Instructional Practices.
 3 credits.

 EDU 586.
 Special Topics in Education.
 2-3 credits.
 OD